-This award will be given to member of NDAA who embodies the ideals of Jackie Lacey; who has chosen a career in public prosecution; and who represents the tenants of the Women Prosecutors Section and its mission.
+This award will be given to member of NDAA who embodies the ideals of Jackie Lacey; who has chosen a career in public prosecution; and who represents the tenets of the Women Prosecutors Section and its mission.

 Jackie Lacey is a woman who represents the best in all public servants.
 Jackie was the first woman and first African-American to serve as District Attorney of Los Angeles (CA) since the office was created in 1850.
 During her two terms as District Attorney, Jackie pioneered groundbreaking criminal justice solutions, such as starting the nation’s first mental health division and a conviction review unit dedicated to pursuing the innocence claims of individuals imprisoned for serious felonies if new evidence was discovered.
 Diversity and inclusion are her hallmarks.